 'Secret Garden Entrance' by Marie-Anne Nivouliès de Pierrefort (1902)

 'Secret Garden Entrance', oil on canvas (1902) depicting an approach to a secret Mediterranean garden in the South of France.
 The artist leads the viewer over the narrow path to the walled entrance with a hope of getting a glimpse of what lies on the other side.
 The garden is so luxuriant one can smell the flora and even perhaps, a whiff of the Mediterranean itself just beyond the wall.
 Given its age, the painting is in good vintage condition showing some minor cracking and a very small tear only visible on close inspection of the foliage.
 Signed: 'Marie Nibouliès 1902' (also known as Marie-Anne Nivouliès de Pierrefort (1879 - 1968).
 Newly framed.
+A short video clip of this work may be provided upon request.

 About the Artist: Although she was a direct descendant of the counts of de Pierrefort, Marie de Nivouliès de Pierrefort's family was very poor.
 In spite of the poverty, Pierrefort attended a Catholic school run by nuns, obtaining a scholarship from the School of Fine Arts of Paris.
 While still a student, she attended workshops of great Impressionist masters such as Pierre Auguste Renoir (1841-1919) and Pierre Bonnard (1867-1947).
 In 1910 she won a travel award from the school and traveled to Tunisia where she painted several Mediterranean landscapes.